 It is possible to export one or more jobs and/or job reports.

 - 1. Select Jobs from the CATEGORY drop down list. - 2.
-Click to highlight the job/s required. - 3.
-Select the Export selected items to USB button
+Click to highlight the job/s required.

 The Job Export Options screen enables the job and/or job report to be exported for the selected jobs.